htruong/htruong.github.io/_posts/2018-03-26-shitty-by-default.md

 ---

-I just read the Facebook Newsroom PR article titled "[Fact Check: Your Call and SMS History](https://newsroom.fb.com/news/2018/03/fact-check-your-call-and-sms-history/)."
+I've just read the Facebook Newsroom PR article titled "[Fact Check: Your Call and SMS History](https://newsroom.fb.com/news/2018/03/fact-check-your-call-and-sms-history/)."
 It explains the facts about "we mine your data, but with your permission, you agreed to it yourself, you said it so yourself, man!" thing.
 And by that, they posted a huge screenshot explaining their side of the story, the opt-in screen:

 ![Opt the fuck in](/assets/posts-images/fb_horse-shit_screen.png "Proof!")